What does an MP do?

 While both the House of Commons and House of Lords are separately designated within the Freedom of Information Act 2000 as public authorities, this does not extend to individual Members of Parliament or to the information held by their staff or within their offices.
 The information MPs and their staff hold is not held by the House of Commons; neither does the House of Commons have access to this information; neither is it held by others on behalf of the House of Commons.

-Therefore, MPs are not statutorily obliged to respond to individual requests.
+Therefore, MPs are not legally obliged to respond to Freedom of Information requests.